 Finally, visible labeling in the home or building should specify which power cables link to the PV system.
 And where the various components are located so that firefighters can quickly and easily reach them.

 Is there any special equipment I should require for rooftop PV installation?

 Your rooftop solar PV system should be installed in compliance with current safety laws and requirements, whether it is a grid-connected system, a backup generator system, or an isolated battery storage system.

 When I install a solar system on my property, what type of insurance do I need?

-Because the system is tied to your home and considered a part of it, most homeowners’ insurance policies cover rooftop solar panels.
-Solar energy systems and rooftop panels or tiles, like a patio or a security system, are widely regarded as permanent additions to your home.
-If your panels are mounted on the ground or a carport, you may require a different or supplementary policy.
+Because the system ties to your home and considers a part of it.
+Most homeowners’ insurance policies cover rooftop solar panels.
+Solar energy systems and rooftop panels or tiles, like a patio or a security system.
+They are wide regards as permanent additions to your home.
+If your panel mounts on the ground or in a carport, you may require a different or supplementary policy.
 So consult your insurance company for further information.

 The following are some of the basic key facts about rooftop solar systems:

 - To maximum production, the solar panels should face south.
 Concerning the ground surface, the angle of the panel should be 25-30 degrees.

 - The Solar Panels and the framework weigh roughly 10 kg per square meter.